Mondego/ragman-frontend/docs/google_search.md

 # Google Search Tool

-Use the Google Search API to search the web in T.E.A.C.H..
+Use the Google Search API to search the web in RAGMan-frontend.

 ## How To Enable